Rangi42/polishedcrystal/README.md

    * Added Elder trainer class from HGSS
    * Rematch Gym Leaders in the Fighting Dojo like in HGSS
    * Cure poison when it reaches 1 HP outside a battle
+* Pokémon and move edits:
+   * Cut is Steel-type, 60 power, 100% accuracy
+   * Fly has 100% accuracy
+   * Rock Smash has 75 power and is HM08
+   * Guillotine is Steel-type
+   * Butterfree is Bug/Psychic
+   * Persian is Normal/Dark
+   * Ninetales is Fire/Ghost
+   * Golduck is Water/Psychic
+   * Noctowl is Flying/Psychic
+   * Ledian is Bug/Fighting
+   * Dunsparce is Normal/Ground
+   * Mismagius is Ghost/Fairy
 * Fix bugs:
    * Dragon Fang boosts Dragon-type moves, not Dragon Scale
    * Burn/Poison/Paralyze improve catch rate